pol-is/polis-documentation/usage/CommentModeration.md

 `pol.is/m/55555 >> Comments >> TODO`

+Note that rejected comments cannot be moderated back into the conversation, but that you can copy and paste it back in as a seed comment.

 To turn on / off strict moderation:

 `pol.is/m/55555 >> Config >> Strict Moderation`

 To turn on / off profanity filter:

 `pol.is/m/55555 >> Config >> Profanity Filter`

+#### Meta Moderation (on react dashboard across all conversations)